Safety and Welfare Policy statement ...........................................................................

 - They have sufficient fuel for the journey

-i) The use of privately owned vehicles for Training company business is prohibited unless prior permission has been obtained from the Head of Department and all required paperwork has been submitted to Human Resources.
-Permission will only be given if there is no Training company vehicle available for the journey.
+i) The use of privately-owned vehicles for EDLounge Ltd. business is prohibited unless prior permission has been obtained from the Line Manager/Safeguarding Lead and all required paperwork has been submitted to the Safeguarding Lead.
+Permission will only be given if there is an EDLounge Ltd. vehicle available for the journey.

-ii) Before authorisation is given for a private vehicle to be used for training company business, a copy of the employees’ driving licence (hard and paper copy) valid insurance certificate and a valid MOT certificate (where applicable) must be produced and validated by Human Resources.
+ii) Before authorisation is given for a private vehicle to be used for EDLounge Ltd. business, a copy of the employees’ driving licence (hard and paper copy), valid insurance certificate and a valid MOT certificate (where applicable) must be produced and validated by the Line Manager/Safeguarding Lead.
 Drivers must be insured for business use.

-iii) The training company cannot provide insurance cover for none training company owned vehicles.
+iii) EDLounge Ltd. cannot provide insurance cover for none-EDLounge Ltd. - owned vehicles.

-iv) The Training company will not be held responsible for damages caused to privately owned vehicles employees insurance could be void if not insured for business use.
+iv) EDLounge Ltd. will not be held responsible for damages caused to privately-owned vehicles.
+Employees' insurance could be void if not insured for business use.

-g) To avoid your private or training company vehicle being stolen or broken into, the following may help:
+g) To avoid your private or EDLounge Ltd. vehicle being stolen or broken into, the following may help:

 - Remove the ignition key and engage the steering lock.